Food Safety training what does it mean to a food business?

 Supervision will highlight any bad habits or lack of understanding.
 It is also a tool for assessing training needs.

-TRAINING does not have to be delivered by an accredited body but must be of a suitable standard.
-It is acceptable to deliver in-house training but it is useful to demonstrate the content of such courses to Environmental Health Officers (EHO's).
-During food hygiene inspections by EHO's observations and questioning of food handlers will verify that they have received adequate training and are therefore competent in their role.
+Training does not have to be delivered by an accredited body but must be of a suitable standard.
+It is acceptable to deliver in-house training but it is useful to demonstrate the content of such courses to Environmental Health Officers.
+During food hygiene inspections by Environmental Health Officers observations and questioning of food handlers will verify that they have received adequate training and are therefore competent in their role.

 All training given must be commensurate with their work activities, this means that training must relate to the actual job of the individual.

-Training for persons handling high-risk open foods should be equivalent of training contained in a level 2 food hygiene/safety course (i.e. Award in Food Safety in Catering) accredited by a recognised food hygiene qualification awarding body.
+Training for persons handling high-risk open foods should be equivalent of training contained in a level two food hygiene/safety course (for example an Award in Food Safety in Catering) accredited by a recognised food hygiene qualification awarding body.
 In-house training may also be provided if it is of an equivalent training standard and covers the same course material.